Dusty-Hordofel/biloko-mern-ecommerce/README.md

       III. addd show the rating in <Productcard/> using <SingleProduct/> script

 132. Related Products Backend
+      I. create a related product endpoint and controller.

 133. Show Related Products

 XIII.
 Products based on Categories and Sub Categories